pragma-/Plang/README.md

 any value | String | that value as a String

 ##### String()
-Converting to `String` from type T with value S produces a `String` with the following values:

-From Type T | With Value X | Value of String
+From Type | With Value | Value of String
 --- | --- | ---
 Null | null | 0
 Boolean | true | "true"